-Backcountry Camping Resources
+Backcountry Camping Registration

 The visitor center includes a large relief-model of the Porcupine Mountains allowing visitors to map out a visit to the park's backcountry and obtain a perspective on its rugged topography.
-Noted for its scenic vistas and striking geologic formations, the outstanding feature remains the 35,000 acres of old-growth hardwood forest.
+Noted for its scenic vistas and striking geologic formations, the outstanding feature is the 35,000 acres of old-growth hardwood forest.
 But these mountains also have a rich geologic history, and those who explore here will be amazed by what they discover.

 The center also serves as a registration station for backcountry campers.
 Here, visitors staying overnight in the park's backcountry can obtain camping permits and receive valuable information on trail conditions, black bear sightings and minimum impact camping techniques.
 Staff also can assist visitors with information on campgrounds, trailside cabins, area facilities, and hunting and fishing opportunities.